JetBrains/xodus-entity-browser/README.md

 * key for path to custom properties file is "xodus.store.file.config"

 The lookup order for this parameters is:
-* System properties.
-Application try to get (location, access key) from System.properties by specified keys.
+* System properties - application try to get (location, access key) from System.properties by specified keys.
-* Custom configuration file.
-Application get path to custom properties file from System.properties by value "xodus.store.file.config"
+* Custom configuration file - application get path to custom properties file from System.properties by value "xodus .store.file.config"
 and try to get values for (location, access key) from it by specified keys.
-* Default configuration file.
-Application gets default properties-file bundled with application (src/main/resources/xodus-store.properties) and lookup (location, access key) parameters from it by specified keys.
+* Default configuration file - application gets default properties-file bundled with application (src/main/resources/xodus-store.properties) and lookup (location, access key) parameters from it by specified keys.

 ## Running with Tomcat(7.*)
 run from command line:
 >mvn clean install

-After build successfully finished deploy war-file (target/xodus-entity-browser.war) into Tomcat (7.*).
+Then deploy war-file from target folder (target/xodus-entity-browser.war) into Tomcat (7.*).

-NOTE: in this case do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties) or add Tomcat startup parameters to startup script.
+NOTE: Do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties) or add parameters to Tomcat startup script.

 ## Running with maven